Updating 1960s & 1970s House Exteriors: Makeover Ideas

 - Black and grey - This makes your home look exclusive and anonymous at the same time.
 A good option when trying to sell your house.

-- Teal – A vibrant color for every season; whether summer or Christmas.
+- Teal – A vibrant colour for every season; whether summer or Christmas.
 Also appeals to most potential home buyers.

 - Yellowcake – A good counterpoint colour for most old homes.